Overview

 Technical Competency

-Northwestern undergraduate students who are not RTVF majors and have not previously enrolled in the foundational RTVF 190 Media Construction course will still be considered for PPSL if they can enroll in RTVF 190 during Fall or Winter quarter.
-Please note that graduate students are not eligible to take RTVF 190, so will have to prove technical competency in a different manner.
+Students need foundational technical media production skills to enroll in and succeed in the PPSL courses, which are intermediate-level video production courses.
+Northwestern undergraduate students who are not RTVF majors and have not previously completed the foundational RTVF 190 Media Construction course will still be considered for PPSL if they are able to enroll in RTVF 190 during the Fall or Winter quarter.
+Please note that graduate students are not eligible to take RTVF 190 and will instead be asked to demonstrate technical competency through an alternative process.

 Equipment Access, Crew, and Collaboration